 Certain points along the spiral are then considered to be strong indicators of market events, such as price spikes or high levels of resistance or support.

-The Advocates often tout the Fibonacci spiral as an extremely accurate method of predicting the behavior of a market based on both critical times and critical price levels, rather than simply on price levels.
+Advocates of the Fibonacci spiral view it as an extremely accurate method of predicting the behavior of a market based on both critical times and critical price levels, rather than simply on price levels.

 In general, Fibonacci spirals are generated by picking a starting point and then increasing the width of points along the spiral from the center by multiplying the width by a Fibonacci ratio for every quarter turn.